BlockScope/flat-earth/README.md

 The Haversine [transcript](Haversine.output.md) finds the distance from Big Ben, London to the Statue of Liberty, New York, with inputs in decimal degrees and outputs in metres.

+The Vincenty [transcript](Vincenty.output.md) finds distances and bearings between points from Vincenty's 1975 paper "Direct and Inverse Solutions of Geodesics on the Ellipsoid with Applications of Nested Equations".